zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-plus.md

 ## Audit

-Allow to track changes easily, exclude/include entity or property, and autosave audit entries in the database.
+Allows tracking changes easily, exclude/include entity or property, and autosave audit entries in the database.

 ```csharp